 Here is how it works:

 The MOD will then form a task force, teaming with the server and perhaps others, to do everything humanly possible to satisfy that guest before he or she leaves our premises.
 I’d entertain Table 9 until their late entrees get run out to them, and make sure everything is just right.
-They’ll remember the way we handled the situation and took care of them more than they will the mistake, if we do our jobs.
-The MOD can apologize, expedite or replace part of meal, provide extra attention or service, adjust a check, etc. (The MOD also logs every At Risk Report so in the next Managers or Continuous Improvement Team meeting, policy can be discussed and new procedures invented to PREVENT recurrence of problems.)
+They’ll remember the way we handled the situation and took care of them more than they will the delay, if we do our jobs.
+The MOD can apologize, expedite or replace part of meal, provide extra attention or service, adjust a check, etc.

 In order for your staff to learn never to hide mistakes, they must trust that making At Risk Reports will result in a focus on recovering guest satisfaction, not reprimand.
 It is important that one of the goals of the MOD’s intervention at the table is to protect the server’s tip.
 This is how trust gets built and Guests At Risk get reported.